dominiksalvet/asus-fan-control/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the same license that is published in the [*LICENSE.txt*](LICENSE.txt) file with you as the author.
+By contributing, you agree that your contributions will be licensed under the same license as the affected files.
+In case of creating a new file, choose the most appropriate license with respect to the project [licensing policy](README.md#license) and the type of created file.
+Otherwise, the contributions may not be approved.